CANTERBURY DISTRICT

 **HISTORY**

-Between 1950 and 1960, the Castle Inn and Castle Hotel were purchased from the brewery of Truman, Hanbury, Buxton, and Co.
-Ltd. (which was located on the Ring Road and subject to compulsory purchase).
-They were previously known as "Canterbury Castle House" and served as a guest house.It must have closed down and was demolished, along with many other properties in the vicinity, ahead of the construction of the new ring-road scheme.
+Between 1950 and 1960, the neighbouring Castle Inn and Castle Hotel were purchased from Truman, Hanbury, Buxton, and Co.
+Ltd. (then located by the Ring Road and subject to compulsory purchase).
+These properties were closed and later demolished, along with neighboring buildings, during the development of the new ring-road scheme, and Old Castle House number changed to 28.

 **PARANORMAL ACTIVITY**

-7. THE CATHEDRAL GATE HOTEL
+6. THE CATHEDRAL GATE HOTEL

 36, Burgate, Canterbury, CT1